hushion-r/code-ref/README.md

 #### Can't reach the request URL? {message": "Not Found"} ?
 Check imports for controllers.

+#### Creating a new thing removes the relations of the old thing to the parent?
+Check relations/get.
+Check eager.

 ### Add SQL Server Connection
 Open `database.config.ts`